American Airlines Flight 96: Cause of door failure

 In theory, motor failure on the plane could not present a problem because it would fail to close the locking lever.
 During the investigation, however, a McDonnell Douglas test rig demonstrated that the entire locking pin operating system was too weak, allowing the handle to be forced closed even with the pins out of the locking holes.
 This occurred on Flight 96, when the handler forced the handle closed with his knee.
 In spite of the vent not closing completely, neither the handler nor the engineer considered this to be serious.
 Although the vent door remained partially open, it closed enough to cause it to "blow shut", and thereby allow pressurization of the cargo hold.
 Although the handle did not seat the pins entirely, the small amount of motion it managed to cause was enough to press on the warning indicator switch, deactivating the cockpit warning light.
 It was only the combination of all of these failures that allowed the accident to happen.
 Yet all of these indicators shared a single point of failure: the mechanical weakness of the locking system that allowed the handle to be moved.

 The cabin floor failure was also a matter of poor design.
-All of the other portions of the cargo holds had holes cut into the cabin floor above the cargo areas.
+All other areas of the cargo holds had holes cut into the cabin floor above the cargo areas.
 In the case of a pressure loss on either side of the floor, the air would flow through the vents and equalize the pressure, thereby eliminating any force on the floor.
 Only the rearmost portion of the cabin lacked these holes, and it was that portion that failed.
-Because the control cables were running through the floor for the entire length of the aircraft, however, a failure at any point on the floor would cut controls to the tail section.
+Because control cables ran through the floor for the entire length of the aircraft, a failure at any point on the floor could cut control to the tail section.